kateolmstead/javascript-sdk/README.md

                     <a href="#monetization">Monetization</a>
                     <ul>
                         <li>
-                            <a href="#purchases-of-in-game-currency-with-real-currency">Purchases of In-Game Currency with Real Currency</a>
+                            <a href="#purchases-of-in-app-currency-with-real-currency">Purchases of In-App Currency with Real Currency</a>
                         </li>
                         <li>
                             <a href="#purchases-of-items-with-real-currency">Purchases of Items with Real Currency</a>